Office of Human Resources

 Administrative Support Staff Cohorts

-Our sixth Administrative Support Staff program will begin in August 2013 and conclude in March 2014.
-Session topics include:
+Our sixth Administrative Support Staff program began in August 2013 and concluded in March 2014.
+Session topics included:

 The third supervisor cohort program concluded in January 2013.
-To give us some time to make some updates to the content of this program, we will not conduct a supervisor cohort during Fall 2013 - Spring 2014.
-The theme of last year's program was “Managing in Turbulent Times.”
+The theme of that program was “Managing in Turbulent Times.”
 Session topics included:

 In tough economic times like these, collaborating with area colleges and universities is a great way to implement programs with little cost, but high return on investment!